A Grammar of Model Analysis: Grama

 ) are used for functional-style code, as opposed to the long forms of the prefix (e.g. eval_

 ).
-If you find that your code throws errors, make sure you’re using the correct form of the prefix!
+If you find that your code throws errors, make sure you’re using the correct form of the prefix.

 4.2.4.
 More on py-grama

-This concludes the brief tour of py-grama
+This concludes the brief explanation of py-grama

 4.3.
-A Brief Case Study: Assessing Structural Safety¶
+A Brief Case Study: Assessing Structural Safety#

-to analyze the safety of a structural plate, subject to compressive forces.
+to analyze the response of a metal plate to applied forces (“loads”).
+Specifically, we are interested in assessing the structural integrity of the plate when it is subject to compressive (inward) loads.
 Plates are common in many kinds of structures; for instance, the skin of an airplane wing is designed to take some of the bending loads due to lift generation.
 If one of these skin panels buckles, it will crumple and potentially lead to unsafe deformation of the wing.
-However, variability in manufacturing means no two plates will perform exactly the same.
-We will analyze the safety of plates under buckling by performing a reliability analysis—assessing the probability of failure.

 All scientific and engineering projects should have some sort of goal; the case studies in this book are no different.